Developing a New Class of Cancer Immunotherapies

-By targeting modulation of macrophages, which are present in the majority of human cancers, Verseau aims to significantly expand the therapeutic benefit of immunotherapy.
-By conservative estimates, tumor-associated macrophages are present in 75%* of tumors.
-Tumor-associated macrophages can promote the survival, invasion, and metastasis of tumor cells; in addition, they can support tumor angiogenesis and inhibit the antitumor immune response mediated by T cells.
+By targeting tumor-associated macrophages, which are present in the majority of human cancers, Verseau aims to significantly expand the therapeutic benefit of immunotherapy.
+Unlike T-cells, tumor-associated macrophages are present in the majority of cancer indications and in the majority of cancer patients.

 *Proprietary Genomic Analysis by Verseau: 10,000 cancer patients across 33 tumor types

 In patient-derived primary tumor ex vivo studies, our macrophage repolarizing monoclonal antibodies demonstrated a greater inflammatory response compared to current T-cell-targeting therapies in both PD-1 responsive and non-responsive tumor samples.
 In addition, in other assays and in in vivo studies we have shown that anti-tumor activity was enhanced when macrophage repolarizing mAbs were combined with current immunotherapies.